Economic analysis

 Centre for Mental Health can help you understand the economic strengths of your organisation and communicate the financial case for your work in a robust and succinct way.
 We have a successful track record of helping attract investment for effective programmes and interventions.
 Our reports are technical, but practical and easy to digest.

-We have significant experience of economic analysis in relation to health and social care.
 We are a member of the Mental Health Economics Collaborative, a partnership between Centre for Mental Health, the NHS Confederation Mental Health Network and London School of Economics.
 This collaborative brings together decades of expertise in research, health economics, mental health policy, and service development.
 Alongside this experience, the Collaborative has direct access to frontline services, system leaders, clinicians, and experts by experience.

 Examples of work in this area include: